-- 10.-(1) Where a child is present in person before the court and an evidence is given in the language he does not understand that evidence shall be interpreted to him in a language understood by him, including any appropriate language for deaf children, children without speech, speech impairment or other disability that impairs the child's ability to understand the evidence. - (2) Where the child is represented by an advocate, representative or guardian ad litem and the evidence is given in a language other than the language of the court, and not understood by them, that language shall be interpreted to the advocate, representative or guardian ad litem in the language of the court.
+10.-(1) Where a child is present in person before the court and an evidence is given in the language he does not understand, the evidence shall be interpreted to him in a language understood by him, including any appropriate language for deaf children, children without speech, speech impairment or other disability that impairs the child's ability to understand the evidence.

+(2) Where the child is represented and the evidence is given in a language other than the language of the court, and not understood by the representative, that language shall be interpreted to the advocate, representative or guardian ad litem in the language of the court.

-- (3) Where a child is giving evidence in court and that child does not speak the language of the court, the child may give evidence in his own language and that language shall be interpreted in the language of the court. - (4) The court shall, on the application of the child or his advocate, representative or guardian ad litem, provide a copy of the judgment or a translation of the judgment in the child's language without delay and free of cost. - (5) The court shall ensure that any person who does not understand the language of the court is provided with the opportunity to meet the interpreter before the trial to ensure that he or she can understand the interpreter.
+(3) Where a child is giving evidence in court and that child does not speak the language of the court, the child may give evidence in his own language and that language shall be interpreted in the language of the court.

+(4) The court shall, on the application of the child or his representative, provide a copy of the judgment and a translation of the judgment in the child's language if he so desires without delay and free of cost.

+(5) The court shall ensure that any person directly involved in a case who does not understand the language of the court is provided with the opportunity to meet the interpreter before the trial to ensure that he or she can understand the interpreter.

-- (6) The court shall keep a list of persons wanted to provide interpretation. - (7) Where a person falling referred to under sub-rules (1) and (3) does not attend with an interpreter, the presiding magistrate shall request the magistrate-in-charge to identify an interpreter qualified to assist. - (8) The court shall dismiss an interpreter where- - (a) the interpretation he is providing is below an acceptable standard; or - (b) a party or a child, the child's advocate, guardian ad litem or other representative is dissatisfied with the standard of the interpretation provided and requested for dismissal - (9) Where an interpreter is dismissed in accordance with sub-rule (8) above, a replacement interpreter shall be appointed by the court.
+(6) The court shall keep a list of interpreters.

+(7) Where a person referred to under sub-rules (1) and(3) does not attend with an interpreter, the presiding magistrate shall request the magistrate-in-charge to identify an interpreter qualified to assist.

+- (8) The court shall dismiss an interpreter where- - (a) the interpretation he is providing is below an acceptable standard; or - (b) a party or a child, the child's advocate, guardian ad litem or other representative is dissatisfied with the standard of the interpretation provided and requested for dismissal

+(9) Where an interpreter is dismissed in accordance with sub-rule (8), a replacement interpreter shall be appointed by the court.

-- (10) The court shall inform any person providing interpretation in the court that- - (a) he owes a duty of confidentiality to the person he is assisting; and - (b) the proceedings are confidential and that no information about the proceedings shall be passed to any third party without the consent of the court.
+(10) The court shall inform any person providing interpretation in the court that-

+- (a) he owes a duty of confidentiality to the person he is assisting; and - (b) the proceedings are confidential and that no information about the proceedings shall be passed to any third party without the consent of the court.